Stools - foul smelling

 Call your health care provider if you have:

-- When did you first notice that your stools were foul-smelling?
+- When did you first notice the change?

-- Are the stools an abnormal color (especially pale or clay-colored stools
+- Are the stools an abnormal color (such as pale or clay-colored stools

 - What sort of diet have you eaten recently?